Python-SIP/sip/doc/sipbuild_api.rst

     .. attribute:: bindings_factories

-        The list of bindings factories which when called will return a :class:`~sipbuild.Bindings` instance.
+        The list of bindings factories which when called will return a :class:`~sipbuild.Bindings` object.
 There may or may not be a corresponding section in the :file:`pyproject.toml` file.

     .. attribute:: builder